OpenDSA/OpenDSA/RST/en/Sorting/SortOpt.rst

 performance.
 It is also interesting to see the relative performance of the three algorithms, as well as how various programming languages compare.

+Many attempts at code tuning take a similar form:
+The idea is to do a test.
+If the test is successful, then some work can be skipped.
+If it is not, then the work needs to be done.
+In this prototypical code tuning, when work is skipped then time is saved.
+However, there are several points to consider:

+#.
+How much work is saved when it is saved?
+#.
+How often does the test succeed?
+That is, what fraction of the time
+   is the work saved?
+#.
+What is the cost of making the test?

+The more often that the test passes, and the more work that is saved, the more benefit we get from the optimization.
+The more expensive the test, and the more often the test fails, the less benefit we get.
+In some cases, the cost of the tests is greater than the work that is saved, and the "code tuning" actually slows things down.
+Given that people don't typically set out to write inefficient code, it is not necessarily the case that an idea intended to speed things up will actually make the code faster!
+So, all code tuning efforts should be tested empirically under realistic scenarios to see if they really make an improvement.

 We start by trying to speed up Insertion Sort.
 Recall that Insertion Sort repeatedly moves an element toward the